 McCoy Global has earned an excellent reputation in our industry and communities.
 Our goal is to maintain and enhance our brand by living up to the highest standards.

 The following does not attempt to address every situation and aspect of the Corporation’s activities in depth.
 In many instances, the laws and regulations governing these matters are complex and subject to changes.
 While management undertakes to revise this Code of Conduct to reflect changing circumstances, employees are encouraged to discuss specific issues with management to ensure the Corporation’s ethical standards are not compromised.

 McCoy employees make decisions every day.
 It is important that every decision is made in the best interest of the Corporation and its furtherance of its strategic plans, values and goals.

-No employee shall engage in any transaction or activity which could reasonably be perceived as a conflict between the interest of the employee and the interests of the Corporation.
+A conflict of interest arises when an employee’s personal interest conflicts with the best interest of the Corporation.
+Therefore, no employee shall engage in any transaction or activity which could reasonably be perceived as a conflict between the personal interest of the employee and the interests of the Corporation.

 Some specific prohibitions follow: